yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 certificate expire shortly thereafter.

-While the primary use case we address is delegation of STAR certificates, the mechanism proposed here accommodates also long-lived certificate managed with the ACME protocol.
+While the primary use case we address is delegation of STAR certificates, the mechanism proposed here accommodates also long-lived certificates managed with the ACME protocol.
 The most noticeable difference between long-lived and STAR certificates is the way the termination of the delegation is managed.
-In case of long-lived certificates, the IdO uses the revokeCert URL exposed by the ACME CA and waits for the explicit revocation based on CRL and OCSP to propagate to the relying parties.
+In the case of long-lived certificates, the IdO uses the revokeCert URL exposed by the ACME CA and waits for the explicit revocation based on CRL and OCSP to propagate to the relying parties.
 See {{non-star-delegation}} for details.